A. Ellen Stanton

 In recognition of all her work, Stanton Hall was named in her honor.

-Mrs. Stanton not able to attend dedication of Stanton Hall, but wrote of it later: "Last year just about Christmas time a 'Happy Thought' was sent to me from Wheaton College, which brightened the season and caused me great happiness; to think that my name was to become a permanency where I had spent so many delightful years of my life was indeed a most happy thought to me that could not have been enhanced had I been offered a position in that other 'Temple of Fame', now, perhaps, better known to the world at large."
+Miss Stanton was unable to attend dedication of Stanton Hall, but wrote of it later: "Last year just about Christmas time a 'Happy Thought' was sent to me from Wheaton College, which brightened the season and caused me great happiness; to think that my name was to become a permanency where I had spent so many delightful years of my life was indeed a most happy thought to me that could not have been enhanced had I been offered a position in that other 'Temple of Fame', now, perhaps, better known to the world at large."
 (Shepard, p.235-6)